 Up rooting your whole life and trying to settle in somewhere new can be one of the most rattling experiences to go through.
-Everything is different, everything is new and in the process of finding your feet in a new environment it is normal for it to leave you feeling a little lonely and lost.
-To help you on your journey into finding your new normal and settling into a new world we have outlined our best tips and tricks to help you adjust to moving to a new city.
+Everything is different, everything is new and in the process of finding your feet in a new environment, it is normal for it to leave you feeling a little lonely and lost.
+To help you on your journey to finding your new normal and settling into a new world we have outlined our best tips and tricks to help you adjust to moving to a new city.

 Having a space you feel homely in is the first step to feeling settled in a new space.
 Once you’ve moved into your new living arrangements make sure you unpack everything, put the suitcases away and organise yourself so that you feel like you have truly arrived.
-Cultivating a home base creates some stability amongst all the new experiences and change you’re surrounded with.
+Cultivating a home base creates some stability amongst all the new experiences and changes you’re surrounded with.
 Take your time to put the little touches in that make it feel like your space, arrange some pictures, fill the cupboards with your favourite tea and ingredients and make the place feel cozy so you have somewhere you enjoy being established.

 Create a Routine